HelloWounderworld/bert-fake-new-identify/README.md

 # Identifying Fake News Using Bert
-This system is a sample to identify the rate of an article is fake or not.
+This system aims to create an API that tests the credibility of the information in a text.
+In other words, it will show, how reliable the information placed in it would be or not.

+## System Architecture or Topology
+The topology of this system is very simple.
+Roughly speaking, it is being divided into two parts: BackEnd and FrontEnd

 ## Definitions about fake news